MrQR-me/docs/Form_Submitting.md

 [Go to MWEP Forms](https://mrqr.me/gidBoo/) or scan **MrQR**{: .text-purple-000 } code.

 ___
 ## Requesting Access
 {: .text-purple-000 }

-Once your web browser opens the Item page, you will need to request access.
+Once your web browser opens the Item page, you may need to request access.
 This will send a message to the Site Owner telling them that you have requested access.

 Keep refreshing the page until your Form opens.